Dien Bien Phu (film): Plot

 The movie follows the chronological events of the battle.
 Some of them are shown in situ, from the heart of the battle, at Dien Bien Phu, while others are reported by civilians at Hanoi city or by French Union soldiers stationed at Hanoi's civilian airport.

 The Hanoi action is mostly focused on British-born American writer-reporter Howard Simpson (Donald Pleasence).
 Simpson's sources of confidential information include French military personnel (Patrick Catalifo, Eric Do), an Agence France Presse correspondent (Jean-François Balmer), an influential Vietnamese nationalist (Long Nguyen-Khac), a Chinese contrabander (Thé Anh) and a Eurasian opium dealer (Maïté Nahyr).
 Simpson sends scoop-worthy news to the San Francisco Chronicle daily newspaper, through a Hong Kong-based agency, in order to elude French military censorship that existed at the time in Hanoi and the rest of Indochina.

 War scenes are seen through the eyes of several character archetypes illustrating human nature.
-At Dien Bien Phu, there were two kinds of men: the cowards and the brave.
-The first are mainly illustrated by the unnamed "Nam Yum rat" (Fathy Abdi); an example of the second type is the philosopher-friendly artillery lieutenant (Maxime Leroux), who refuses to obey orders to retreat and eventually dies for the sake of honor.
+Cowards are mainly illustrated by the unnamed "Nam Yum rat" (Fathy Abdi); an example of a brave soldier is the philosopher-friendly artillery lieutenant (Maxime Leroux), who refuses to obey orders to retreat and eventually dies for the sake of honor.
 Since they are archetypes, these characters have no name.
 The main characters have fictitious names, but are members of real units, like the 5th Bawouan Vietnamese paratrooper Lieutenant Ky (Eric Do) or Captain de Kerveguen (Patrick Catalifo)'s Foreign Legion company.

 Schoendoerffer's movie contains autobiographic elements that sometimes appear in dialogues and is particularly illustrated by the military cameraman character.
-Actor Ludovic Schoendoerffer plays the role of a young Army Cinematographic Service cameraman using the same camera type as his father, Corporal Pierre Schoendoerffer, did in 1954.
+Actor Ludovic Schoendoerffer plays the role of a young Army Cinematographic Service cameraman using the same camera type that his father, Corporal Pierre Schoendoerffer, employed in 1954.